 - Keep Calm!
 Results day tends to instil a certain sense of anxiety.
 Find a quiet spot to take a few minutes, calm down and put your pragmatic thinking cap back on!

-- Be Prepared – Confirm what time you can receive your results from and decide whether you will go into school to collect them or receive them over the phone or email.
+- Be Prepared: Confirm what time and how you will receive your results (e.g. email, in person, over the phone).
 Some people would rather receive results on their own, whilst others benefit from having others around them – consider what you would prefer in advance and plan accordingly.

-But what if you received an unexpected grade?
+What if you received an unexpected GCSE grade?

 If you are unhappy with your result you can request a remark.
 If you are still unhappy you may be able to appeal to the exam board through your school.